Stevecmd/aws-bootcamp-cruddur-2024/journal/week4.md

     return event
 ```

-the env var for the lambda will be **CONNECTION_URL** which has the variable of the **PROD_CONNECTION_URL** set on gitpod/codespace (example: PROD_CONNECTION_URL="postgresql://userofthedb:masterpassword@endpointofthedb:5432/cruddur)
+The env var for the lambda will be **CONNECTION_URL** which has the variable of the **PROD_CONNECTION_URL** set on gitpod/codespace (example: PROD_CONNECTION_URL="postgresql://userofthedb:masterpassword@endpointofthedb:5432/cruddur)

-Once you create the env var, create also the layer>add layers> select specify arn
+Once you create the env var, create also the layer>add layers> select specify arn:
 ```
-arn:aws:lambda:your region:898466741470:layer:psycopg2-py38:1
+arn:aws:lambda:<region>:<account-number>:layer:psycopg2-py38:1
 ```

-now it is time to create the trigger for cognito.
+## Create Cognito trigger.
-from cognito,  select the user pool and go to the user pool properties to find the lambda triggers. follow the configuration according to the image below:
+From cognito, select the user pool and go to the user pool properties to find the lambda triggers.
+Follow the configuration according to the image below:

 ![lambda triggers](https://github.com/dontworryjohn/aws-bootcamp-cruddur-2023/blob/main/images/lambda%20triggers.png)

 Make sure to attach the following policy **AWSLambdaVPCAccessExecutionRole** to the lambda role by going to configuration>permission> link under the Role name.

-Once attached the policy, go to VPC and select the VPC where resides the RDS,
+Once you attach the policy, go to VPC and:
-the subnet mask (i suggest selecting just 1 as you could have timeout error during the execution of the lambda) and select the same security group of the rds.
-In my case i took the default vpc for my region as i deployed there, the subnetmask in my case eu-west-2a (make sure to verify where reside your rds by going to EC2>Network Interface under network & security)
-and security group please make sure to insert the new inbound rule.
+- select the VPC where RDS resides,
+- the subnet mask (select only one to enable fast lambda processing) and
+- select the same security group of the rds.